webqit/oohtml/README.md

 </div>
 ```

-**--> Example 3:** The following is a custom element that derives its Shadow DOM from an imported `<tenplate>`.
+**--> Example 3:** The following is a custom element that derives its Shadow DOM from an imported `<tenplate>` element.
 The idea is to have different Shadow DOM layouts defined and let the "usage" context decide which variant is imported!

 └ *First, two layout options defined for the Shadow DOM*: